If your boss wanted to give you a $1,300 bonus on the spot, you’d take it, right?

 Get professional help.

-If you have access to professional investment help (online advice or managed accounts), take advantage of that benefit.
+If you have access to professional investment help (including online advice or managed accounts), take advantage of that benefit.

 Ask a financial advisor.